ModanwalPriti06/REACT-NOTES/README.md

 | static getDerivedStateFromError() | Catches errors and updates state accordingly. |
 | componentDidCatch()	| Logs the error or displays a fallback UI.|

+## Error Boundaries
+- Functional Components & Error Boundaries: You cannot create an Error Boundary using Hooks.
+It must be a class component.
+But you can use them to wrap functional components.
+- Wrap in try and catch or console.error('error message')

+# Router